Should I be concerned about the possible health effects caused by exposure to dust from Customwood MDF?

 section of this website for a copy.

 Does Customwood MDF have a BRANZ tested Fire Rating?

 We do have a Fire Test Report in the Downloads

 section of this website.
 For tested Customwood premium stocked MDF products, our current NZBC C/VM2 Group Number Classification is 3.
 We do not currently produce a specialist fire rated board (to meet group 1 or 2 classification).

 Is Daiken NZ Customwood MDF environmentally friendly?

-Daiken MDF is made from sustainable resources.
-We are part of New Zealandís Environmental Choice Programme and Customwood Superfinish (SE0) products boast the Asthma Foundation Blue Butterfly Sensitive Choice label.
+Daiken MDF is made from sustainable resources and we are part of New Zealandís Environmental Choice Programme.
 Please see the Environment

 section for more information.